thephpleague/oauth2-server/auth-server-implicit.md

 ---
 layout: default
-title: Authorization code grant
+title: Implicit grant
-permalink: /authorization-server/auth-code-grant/
+permalink: /authorization-server/implicit-grant/
 ---

-# Authorization code grant
+# Implicit grant

-The authorization code grant should be very familiar if you've ever signed into a web app using your Facebook or Google account.
+The implicit grant is similar to the authorization code grant with two distinct differences.

+It is intended to be used for user-agent-based clients (e.g. single page web apps) that can't keep a client secret because all of the application code and storage is easily accessible.

+Secondly instead of the authorization server returning an authorization code which is exchanged for an access token, the authorization server returns an access token.

 ## Flow

-### Part One

 The client will redirect the user to the authorization server with the following parameters in the query string:

-* `response_type` with the value `code`
+* `response_type` with the value `token`
 * `client_id` with the client identifier
 * `redirect_uri` with the client redirect URI.
 This parameter is optional, but if not send the user will be redirected to a pre-registered redirect URI.
 * `scope` a space delimited list of scopes